Foreign relations of Ukraine: Russia

 Starting in November 2013, the decision by Ukrainian President Viktor Yanukovych to back out of signing an integration agreement with the European Union started a period of civil unrest between Ukrainians who favored integration with the European Union and those who wanted closer ties with Russia.
 This culminated in the Revolution of Dignity.
-Russia took advantage of this political instability to annex Crimea in March 2014, though Ukraine still claims sovereignty over the territory.
-Russia has also allegedly supported separatist forces in the War in Donbas.
+Russia took advantage of this political instability to annex Crimea in March 2014, though Ukraine still claims sovereignty over the territory by any kind of international law.
+Russia has also allegedly supported quasi-separatist forces in the war in Donbas.
 In December 2015 Russian hackers reportedly hacked Ukraine's power grids leading to a blackout and widespread terror.

 On 24 February 2022, diplomatic relations were cut with Russia as a response to the Russian invasion of Ukraine.

 Moldova

 Moldova and Ukraine have established joint customs posts to monitor transit through Moldova's break-away Transnistria Region which remains under OSCE supervision.

 Romania

 Ukraine and Romania have settled their dispute over the Ukrainian-administered Zmiyinyy (Snake) Island and the Black Sea maritime boundary at the International Court of Justice.
-The CIA World Factbook states that "Romania opposes Ukraine's reopening of a navigation canal from the Danube border through Ukraine to the Black Sea".
+The 2010 CIA World Factbook states that "Romania opposes Ukraine's reopening of a navigation canal from the Danube border through Ukraine to the Black Sea".